-For many eager fresh-faced fashionistas, a career in fashion PR can offer an opportunity to work the business side of fashion; fashion writing, fashion show production, in-store events/sample sales, branding, website development, all while helping fashion designers, boutiques, and fashion labels find the success they deserve.
+A career in fashion PR can offer an opportunity to work the business side of fashion; fashion writing, fashion show production, in-store events/sample sales, branding, website development, all while helping fashion designers, boutiques, and fashion labels find the success they deserve.

-As with any industry, fashion public relations is concerned with building and maintaining relationships with different target publics – media, prospective customers, vendors, investors, and deals with reputation management, serving as the conduit between those different groups and those in charge at your company – whether that is the CEO or the designer herself.
+Fashion public relations is concerned with building and maintaining relationships with different target publics – media, prospective customers, vendors, investors, and deals with reputation management, serving as the conduit between those different groups and those in charge at your company – whether that is the CEO or the designer herself.

 Fashion Public Relations Specialists and Publicists help apparel companies and retail stores build and maintain a favorable public image.
 Because they do not pay for publicity or media coverage, Public Relations (PR) Specialists must find creative ways to keep the company’s brand name in the public eye.PR specialists select information that they want to share with the public and write up press releases or conduct press conferences to distribute the news through television, newspapers, radio and direct mail.
 They are also responsible for interacting with media when questions or crises arise from outside sources.
 As such, PR specialists must maintain strong professional relationships with media personnel.

-To get started in fashion PR and land that first fashion PR internship, know that you are facing a competitive industry where who you know and a great pair of boots will get you noticed a lot faster than a carefully constructed resume.
+To get started in fashion PR and land that first fashion PR internship or job, know that you are facing a competitive industry where who you know and a great pair of boots will get you noticed a lot faster than a carefully constructed resume.
 Still, there are several things you can do to position yourself in the brightest light possible, at least long enough to secure that internship at before being relegated to the back office and sent on seemingly impossible errands on extreme deadlines.

 Do you have any creative friends?
 A photographer, a stylist, a local band?
 Offer your services designing a press kit – include basic info like a bio, sample work, contact information, and testimonials.
 Print it all out, save a digital copy and bring it with you to your next interview.
 No friends?
 Don’t worry, see if there are any local fashion shows coming up for charity and offer to write a press release.
 None of those either, get creative on your own and develop a media kit for a mythical company or for your favorite designer.

-Start a fashion or PR blog
+Start a PR blog